Advertising helps fund Big Issue’s mission to end poverty

 Labour declined to help renters keep up with rising rents when chancellor Rachel Reeves opted not to raise local housing allowance in line with the bottom 30% of market rents.

-With housing benefit frozen and universal credit set to rise by 1.7% in April 2025, people on low incomes are being locked out of the private rented sector with many facing homelessness.
+With housing benefit frozen and universal credit rising by 1.7% in April 2025, people on low incomes are being locked out of the private rented sector with many facing homelessness.

 Households have faced rising bills and food costs in recent years as part of the cost of living crisis and there is no respite when it comes to housing costs.